• Home

 Heat Gun

 Thawing frozen pipes with a heat gun can be an effective and quick solution to prevent damage from frozen pipes.
-To begin, ensure that the water supply to the pipe is turned off to prevent any accidents.
+To begin, ensure that the water supply to the pipe is turned off to avoid any accidents.
 Next, safely position the heat gun a few inches away from the frozen area of the pipe.
 Start on the lowest heat setting and gradually increase if necessary.
 Carefully move the heat gun back and forth along the frozen section to evenly distribute the heat.

 Hairdryer